cncf/xds/proposals/TP3-xds-error-propagation.md

 ## Abstract

-This proposal introduces enhancements to the [xDS transport protocol](https://www.envoyproxy.io/docs/envoy/latest/api-docs/xds_protocol), focusing on improved debugging and observability.
-Specifically, it outlines a mechanism for the control plane to communicate error information directly to xDS clients.
+This proposal introduces a mechanism for the xDS control plane to communicate errors to clients in cases where the control plane is unable to send a resource that the client has subscribed to (e.g., because the resource does not exist or because the client lacks permission for the resource), thus improving debuggability.
+In addition, this also provides a mechanism in the [SotW protocol variants](https://www.envoyproxy.io/docs/envoy/latest/api-docs/xds_protocol#variants-of-the-xds-transport-protocol) for the control plane to explicitly tell the client that a resource does not exist, without the client needing to wait for a [15-second does-not-exist timeout](https://www.envoyproxy.io/docs/envoy/latest/api-docs/xds_protocol#knowing-when-a-requested-resource-does-not-exist), similar to what already exists in the incremental protocol variants.

 The objective of this proposal is to suggest a way for clients to receive feedback from xDS Management Servers in case of partial/drastic failures without closing any streams or connections.